Panavitiya Ambalama – පනාවිටිය අම්බලම

 But it didn’t take long for us to discover its wealth of wooden wonder.
 As we carefully entered its inside the carvings seemed to overwhelm us, covering almost every available space – unique concepts and combinations of art themes as varied as its numbers.

-The woodwork of the roof consisted of beams, posts, rafters and reepers of exceptional wooden ornamentation.
-There were processions of animals, mythical creatures, peraheras with musicians, snakes in twisted combat, demigods.
-Fancy flowery and leafy designs filling in and giving the finishing touches
+The woodwork of the roof consisted of beams, posts, rafters, and reapers of exceptional wooden ornamentation.
+There were processions of animals, mythical creatures, peraheras with musicians, snakes in twisted combat, and demigods.
+Fancy flowery and leafy designs fill in and give the finishing touches

-The structure of the Panavitiya Ambalama itself stood on platform 12′ 4″ and 9′ 6″ and raised about a foot from the ground with rubble, its log base resting on four rounded boulders.
+The structure of the Panavitiya Ambalama itself stood on platforms 12′ 4″ and 9′ 6″ and raised about a foot from the ground with rubble, its log base resting on four rounded boulders.

 by Kishanie S. Fernando